mwhelan/Specify/readme.md

 ### System Under Test
 The `TSut` type parameter represents the [System Under Test](http://xunitpatterns.com/SUT.html), which is the class that is being tested.
-Each class has a `SUT` property, which is instantiated for you by the automocking or IoC container.
+Each class has a `SUT` property, which is instantiated for you by the auto-mocking or IoC container.
 You can override this too, if you want.

 ### User Story or Value Story
 The `TStory` type parameter represents the user story.
 Specify provides two Story classes, but BDDfy lets you create additional formats if you wish: